 We came up with a solution.
 We’re going to develop in production:

-1. We are not changing anything on the server, which allows both old and new client code to live side-by-side without fear of either breaking.
+1. We didn’t change anything on the server, which allowed both old and new client code to live side-by-side without fear of either breaking.

-2. We decided not to change anything about the way the boards work today until we complete the new boards.
-This allows us to move very fast, staying in already familiar territory, and not encounter any new unknowns.
+2. We decided not to change anything about the way the boards work until we completed the new boards.
+This allowed us to move very fast, staying in already familiar territory, and not encounter any new unknowns.

-3. Each new feature/step will be released directly to production, even if most users will not use the new boards at the beginning.
+3. Each new feature/step was released directly to production, even if most users didn’t use the new boards at the beginning.

-We believe that rebuilding from scratch in React is the most significant and valuable investment we can make to our current and future customers.
-Our boards are going to be cheetah-like fast and we’ll be able to develop new features in a fraction of the time it takes us to develop today!
+We believe that rebuilding from scratch in React is the most significant and valuable investment we could make to our current and future customers.
+Our boards are now cheetah-like fast and we’ll be able to develop new features in a fraction of the time it used to take us!